Ralph Bakshi: Legacy

 Gore Verbinski commented about Bakshi and showed that he was inspired by him during an interview in The Hollywood Reporter for his first animated movie, Rango, saying: "What happened to the Ralph Bakshis of the world?
 We're all sitting here talking family entertainment.
 Does animation have to be family entertainment?
 Audiences want something new; they just can't articulate what."

 On January 12, 2014, at The Egyptian Theatre in Hollywood, there was a special screening of Bakshi's film American Pop with actors Ron Thompson and Mews Small in attendance, it was the first time lead actor Ron Thompson had ever introduced the film before a live audience.

 At the Aero Theatre in Santa Monica, California, on March 27, 2015, there was a screening of Heavy Traffic and American Pop with Bakshi, Ron Thompson and Mews Small attending.
-From February 17th to February 26th of 2023, Bakshi's entire theatrical filmography was screened in Tinkerbell Cinema, which is located in Woodstock, NY.
+From February 17 to February 26 of 2023, Bakshi's entire theatrical filmography was screened in Tinker Street Cinema, which is located in Woodstock, NY.

 Fritz the Cat has also been called an animated art film.